tanjil-dev/TodoList/README.md

 ```

 ## MySQL Setup
-- We will download & setup MySQL into your local machine.
+- We will download & set up MySQL on your local machine.
 - [Download Page](https://dev.mysql.com/downloads/mysql/)
 ## MySQL with Django Application
 - Please read [this tutorial](https://medium.com/@lebe_93/using-pymysql-to-connect-to-a-django-project-to-a-mysql-database-77bd5dade213) and configure PyMySQL package within the project
 - We will avoid putting the database credentials into the settings.py file.
-Because it will expose your database credential when we will upload code or host our project in public.
+Because it will expose your database credentials when we upload code or host our project in public.

 ## Create .env file using CMD
-- From project root directory go we will enter the TodoApp directory.
+- From the project root directory go we will enter the TodoApp directory.
 ```
 cd TodoApp
 ```